JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **8027 days**.

-And here is a just a random fact -  **Before the fur trade had started in Canada, it was estimated that there were over 6 million beavers**.
+And here is a just a random fact -  **An artificial Christmas tree last up to six years in a home**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)

-<sub>Last updated by Github Actions on 20 Dec, 2025.</sub>
+<sub>Last updated by Github Actions on 21 Dec, 2025.</sub>